 Canada’s Weapons Threat Reduction Program provides support for legislative and technical assistance to states parties, or states seeking to become parties, to international instruments related to the proliferation of conventional weapons.
 This includes funding to the Implementation Support Units or Secretariats of the Conventions, as well as assisting States with capacity building.
 Canada also works with international organizations and key decision-makers to support the effective inclusion of gender analysis in arms control discussions.

-- Canada provides funding to support the Arms Trade Treaty through its Voluntary Trust Fund and Sponsorship Program.
+- Canada also supports the Arms Trade Treaty through the provision of funding to its Voluntary Trust Fund and Sponsorship Program.

 - International Campaign to Ban Landmines